Kevindua26/Wanderlust/README.md

 - `utils/` — Utility functions and error handling
 - `views/` — EJS templates and layouts
 - `cloudConfig.js` — Cloudinary and Multer configuration
+- `middleware.js` — Custom Express middleware

+## 🚀 Deployment

+This is the final commit for deployment.
+Please ensure all environment variables are set and all dependencies are installed with `--legacy-peer-deps` if needed.
+For production, use a process manager like PM2 and set up environment variables securely.

 ## 🙌 Acknowledgements